 - Complete a 40-hour approved FFS training course, except that applicants who are already superior court (MSC) certified, or who have completed all requirements for such certification or who have completed family mediation training in another state may take a 16-hour short court course in lieu of completing the 40-hour course.

-- Complete two observations of mediations conducted by either a certified family financial mediator, an NCAOC custody mediator, or an advanced practitioner member of the ACR;
+- Complete two observations of mediations conducted by either a certified family financial mediator, an NCAOC custody mediator, or an advanced practitioner member of the ACR.
+Contact DRC staff at DRCMediators@nccourts.org to request information on the observation video;

-- Demonstrate a basic understanding of NC family law, per the NCDRC Policy on Compliance on Family Financial Settlement Rule 8(a)(1), (an applicant may waive out of this requirement or complete an approved 12-hour NCBA course on the basics of family law);
+- As a prerequisite for attending the 40-hour FFS training, applicant must demonstrate a basic understanding of N.C. family law, per the NCDRC Policy on Compliance on Family Financial Settlement Rule 8(a)(1), (an applicant may waive out of this requirement or complete an approved 12-hour NCBA course on the basics of family law);

 - Demonstrate good moral character;